-Due to the age and style of construction ongoing maintenance and upgrading works should be anticipated to the external fabric in particular the chimneys, roof, rainwater fittings, main wall and site boundaries.
+Due to the age and style of construction ongoing maintenance and upgrading works should be anticipated to the external fabric in particular to the chimneys, roof, rainwater fittings, main walls and site boundaries.

-It appears the property has been altered to form its current internal layout and it is presumed all documentation and permissions were obtained for all such works.
+It appears the property has been altered to form the current internal layout and it is presumed all documentation is available for all works.

-Rights of access, land ownership and maintenance liabilities around the periphery of the subjects should be confirmed by inspection of the title
+Rights of access, land ownership and maintenance liabilities around the periphery of the subjects should be confirmed by inspection of the title deeds